 5. Report the Accident to Your Insurance Company

 You can feel comfortable reporting your accident to your own insurance company, but avoid contacting any other insurance company until you have legal counsel.
 Your insurance company may require you to report your accident.

 Every single person involved in a car accident should always go to a hospital to have a complete evaluation performed on their condition.
 Remember that many injuries involve delayed symptoms, so many people do not realize how seriously they were hurt until much later.

-Picking an attorney to handle your car accident case is never easy, but you do not have to stress too much.
-Simply take the time to investigate your options and keep the following steps in mind:
+Picking the right car accident attorney in Houston to handle your car accident case is never easy, but you do not have to stress too much.
+Simply take the time to investigate your options after a car being involved in the accident and keep the following steps in mind:

 1. Check Qualifications

 People looking only for qualified lawyers can begin by searching the State Bar of Texas website.
 You should generally verify that an attorney is licensed to practice law in your jurisdiction.